CanonicalLtd/maas-docs/en/contributing-git.md

      https://github.com/$GH_USERNAME/maas-docs/branches

-     Find $NEW_BRANCH and press the Compare button.
-You should see the following:
+     Find $NEW_BRANCH and press the 'New pull request' button.
+You should see the

-     ![compare maas-docs branch][img__github-maas-docs-compare]
+     following:

+     ![maas-docs new pull request][img__github-maas-docs-new-pull-request]

      - base fork: `CanonicalLtd/maas-docs` - This is what you want, **always**.
      - base: `master` - This is the $TARGET_SERIES_BRANCH.